-DHPs are not benefits and are awarded at the discretion of the council.
-No one has the automatic right to payment, and should your application be refused you do not have the right of appeal.
+DHP is not a benefit and is awarded at the discretion of the council on a case by case basis.
+No one has the automatic right to payment, and should your application be refused you do not have the right of appeal or reconsideration.

 Could I be considered for a Discretionary Housing Payment (DHP)?